rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/mssql/mssql_idf.md

 3. Do: ```set THREADS [number of threads]```
 4. Do: ```run```

-To configure the module, set it to look for field names of ‘username’ and ‘password’, along with a known password for the system, and our RHOST value.

 ## Scenarios

-**Running the scanner**
 ```
 msf > use auxiliary/admin/mssql/mssql_idf
 msf auxiliary(mssql_idf) > set NAMES username|password